puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

       use_srv_records = true
       srv_domain = example.com

-..then they will look up a `SRV` record at `_x-puppet._tcp.example.com` when they need to talk to a Puppet master.
+..then they will look up a `SRV` record at `_x-puppet._tcp.example.com` when they need to talk to a puppet master.

     # Equal-weight load balancing between master-a and master-b:
     _x-puppet._tcp.example.com.
 IN SRV 0 5 8140 master-a.example.com.